junyanz/pytorch-CycleGAN-and-pix2pix/README.md

 ## [Frequently Asked Questions](docs/qa.md)
 Before you post a new question, please first look at the above Q & A and existing GitHub issues.

-## [Pull Request]
+## Pull Request
-You are always welcome to pull request your contribution to this repository.
+You are always welcome to contribute to this repository.
 Please run `flake8 --ignore E501` and `python ./scripts/test_before_push.py` to check the syntax and functionality of your code.

 ## Citation